Kanawha State Forest

 Kanawha State Forest is a 9300 acre recreation area located near the community of Loudendale, West Virginia, which is about 7 mi from downtown Charleston, West Virginia, United States.
 It is managed by the West Virginia Department of Natural Resources.

 While still classified as a "state forest", the West Virginia Legislature has directed that the facility be managed as a state park.

 The Davis Creek Road entrance to Kanawha State Forest is located at 38°16′53″N 81°38′30″W (38.28133, -81.64169).

 Recreational facilities include overnight camping, picnicking, hiking, a public shooting-range, mountain biking, cross-country skiing and a swimming pool and playground.
 Several geocaches are located in the forest.

+The central portion of Kanawha State Forest, and its historic structures were listed on the National Register of Historic Places on March 25, 1993.